-All students will be allowed 5 (five) makeup quizzes.
-Makeup's are only for quizzes that were graded below the 80% pass requirement.
-Quiz makeups will be given 30 mins before class begins on any day prior to the final skills testing.
+All students will be allowed 5 (five) makeup quizzes per course within in the selected program.
+Makeups are only for quizzes that were graded below the 80% pass requirement.
+Quiz makeups will be given 30 mins before class begins on any day.
+Makeup quizzes must be taken no later than 7 days after the original failed quiz was administered.
 Only 1 (one) quiz can be taken on any given day.

 All students will be allowed 1 (one) makeup final exam.
 The makeup final written exam will not be re-administered on the same day as the failed final exam.
 The written final makeup exam must, however, be taken no later than 14 days after the original failed final exam was administered.